cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ## Automation

 ### Working Assumptions
-* An instance of Concourse installed up-and-running. use of [`fly` CLI](https://concourse-ci.org/fly.html).
+* An instance of Concourse installed up-and-running, including use of [`fly` CLI](https://concourse-ci.org/fly.html).
     * _depending on where you've installed Concourse, you may need to set up additional firewall rules to allow Concourse to reach third-party sources of pipeline dependencies_